luxaflow/Sentia-Data-Engineering/readme.md

 ## Design
 ![Flow Diagram](designs/Sentia_Data_Engineering.jpg)

+## Azure DevOps
+Azure DevOps will be used to store all code and Infrastructure as Code (IaC).
+Azure DevOps will also allow the development of build pipelines, artifacts and release pipelines.
+This will be one tool which will offer all required CI/CD tools for multiple people (and teams) to work on the Data Platform.

 ### Network
-Due to no specification of the current on-premise location I have assumed the current data center does not have options for Azure ExpressRoute.
+Due to no specification of the current on-premise location I have assumed the current datacenter does not have options for Azure ExpressRoute.
-I have chosen to setup a site to site (S2S) VPN using a Azure VPN Gateway for security purposes.
-This will offer the level of security for the customers data.
-This will require some on premise network configuration.
+I have chosen to setup a site to site (S2S) VPN using a Azure VPN Gateway, this will save us migrating to a datacenter which ofefers ExpressRoute.
+This will offer the required level of security for the customers data.
+This will require some on-premise network configuration.
 This might require a network engineer if there is limited access to on premise network configuration.

 ### ETL
 For the ETL process a Azure Data Factory will be implemented.
 Azure Data Factory is a PaaS platform which offers several out of the box connectors and actions.
 This will limit the requirement to develop a lot of code, but if required Azure Data Factory allows for custom code or use of other Azure services.
-Azure Data Factory allows for storing pipelines in a GIT repository.
-Azure Data Factory will also scale to the customers enterprise (Big Data Requirement).
+Azure Data Factory allows for storing pipelines in a GIT repository and maintaining them with CI/CD.
+Azure Data Factory will also scale to the customers enterprise (Big Data) requirement.

 ### Storage
 Due to the unclear requirement of data storage, apart from the big data requirement, i have allowed for several options to be chosen from.
 My preference would go to a Azure SQL Datawarehouse.
 Although modeling this into facts and dimensions is beyond my personal knowledge, this would require a more experienced Data Engineer.
-I have left the option for other storage options open such as Azure Data Lake Storage Gen2 and Azure CosomosDB (NoSQL)
+I have left the option for other storage options open such as Azure Data Lake Gen2 and Azure CosomosDB (NoSQL).

 ### Analysis
 Azure Synapse Analytics is a diverse analysis PaaS solution which can query data from different sources.
 Azure Synapse Analytics can scale to execute enterprise big data queries and retain performance.
 If analytical queries need to be designed to make meaningful business decisions, a Data Analyst might be required.
 Azure Synapse Analytics also integrates with PowerBI for seamless visualization design.